melvey/reveal.js/arduino-flow/index.md

 <!-- .slide: data-background-image=""  data-background-color="black" -->
 ## Writing proper C++ in the Arduino IDE
 * Getting away from .ino files

-Notes:
 	* The IDE does support .h and .cpp files
 	* Permits proper imports